Skip to content

 https://appdividend.com/wp-content/uploads/2024/10/main_audio.mp3

-In the above code, we simply performed input and output operations where we used ffmpeg.input(), ffmpeg.output(), and ffmpeg.run() functions to do the job.
+In the above code, we performed input and output operations using ffmpeg.input(), ffmpeg.output(), and ffmpeg.run() functions to do the job.

-The time complexity is O(1) since it used the ffmpeg system and space complexity is also O(1).
+The time complexity is O(1) since it uses the ffmpeg system, and the space complexity is also O(1).

 Measuring execution time for each method

-I carried out experiments, timing each method, and concluded that the ffmpeg-python wrapper method is the fastest and inches ahead of direct ffmpeg with the subprocess module.
+I conducted experiments, timing each method, and concluded that the ffmpeg-python wrapper method is the fastest, outpacing direct ffmpeg usage with the subprocess module.

 Here is a bar chart of my findings: